 Anita brings with her 25 years of experience as a corporate attorney primarily in the technology and telecommunications industry.
 Prior to joining ICCR, Anita was an Associate General Counsel at IBM focused on global regulatory compliance including anti-bribery and corruption work and has worked in global roles at Dell Computers and British Telecommunications.
 She has worked internationally including in South East Asia.

-Shin Imai is currently a professor emeritus at Osgoode Hall Law School.
+About Shin: Shin Imai is currently a professor emeritus at Osgoode Hall Law School.
 He has worked and published extensively in the areas of Indigenous rights, immigration law, clinical legal education and conflicts between Indigenous communities and Canadian mining companies.

 Prior to his appointment to the law school, he worked at Keewaytinok Native Legal Services in Moosonee, started his own practice with a focus on immigration and human rights law and developed Alternative Dispute Resolution programs and justice projects in Indigenous communities at the Ontario Ministry of the Attorney General.